 The Family Educational Rights and Privacy Act (FERPA) affords parents and students who are 18 years of age or older ("eligible students") certain rights with respect to the student's education records.
 These rights are:

-The right to inspect and review the student's education records within 45 days after the day the receives a request for access.
+The right to inspect and review the student's education records within 45 days after the day the Riverside Community School District receives a request for access.

 Parents or eligible students who wish to inspect their child’s or their education records should submit to the school principal [or appropriate school official] a written request that identifies the records they wish to inspect.
 The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.